carlosjtacon/atlas/_posts/trips/2022-04-29-Snowdonia.md

   coordinates: [52.9006, -3.8963]
 what: Hiking
 how:
-  - Bus
   - Train
   - Walk
 backdrop: .jpg
 track: .gpx
 ---

-### Example for a trip post

-Here goes the content of the trip post.
+### Hiking Snowdonia

+This was our first big trip in the UK.